intel/pmem-csi/README.md

 #### Identity Server

-This gRPC server serves on a given endpoint in all driver modes and implements the CSI [Identity interface](https://github.com/container-storage-interface/spec/blob/master/spec.md#identity-service-rpc).
+This gRPC server operates on a given endpoint in all driver modes and implements the CSI [Identity interface](https://github.com/container-storage-interface/spec/blob/master/spec.md#identity-service-rpc).

 #### Node Registry Server

-When the PMEM-CSI driver runs in _Controller_ mode, it starts a gRPC server on given endpoint(_-registryEndpoint_) and serves [RegistryServer](pkg/pmem-registry/pmem-registry.proto) interface.
-The driver(s) running in _Node_ mode can register themselves with node specific information such as node id, [NodeControllerServer](#node-controller-server) endpoint, and available NVDIMM capacity with them.
+When the PMEM-CSI driver runs in _Controller_ mode, it starts a gRPC server on a given endpoint(_-registryEndpoint_) and serves the [RegistryServer](pkg/pmem-registry/pmem-registry.proto) interface.
+The driver(s) running in _Node_ mode can register themselves with node specific information such as node id, [NodeControllerServer](#node-controller-server) endpoint, and their available persistent memory capacity.

 #### Master Controller Server

-This gRPC server is started by the PMEM-CSI driver running in _Controller_ mode and serves [Controller](https://github.com/container-storage-interface/spec/blob/master/spec.md#controller-service-rpc) interface defined by CSI specification.
+This gRPC server is started by the PMEM-CSI driver running in _Controller_ mode and serves the [Controller](https://github.com/container-storage-interface/spec/blob/master/spec.md#controller-service-rpc) interface defined by the CSI specification.
 The server responds to CreateVolume(), DeleteVolume(), ControllerPublishVolume(), ControllerUnpublishVolume(), and ListVolumes() calls coming from [external-provisioner]() and [external-attacher]() sidecars.
 It forwards the publish and unpublish volume requests to the appropriate [Node controller server](#node-controller-server) running on a worker node that was registered with the driver.

 #### Node Controller Server

-This gRPC server is started by the PMEM-CSI driver running in _Node_ mode and implements [ControllerPublishVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#controllerpublishvolume)  and [ControllerUnpublishVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#controllerunpublishvolume) methods of the [Controller service](https://github.com/container-storage-interface/spec/blob/master/spec.md#controller-service-rpc) interface defined by CSI specification.
-It serves the ControllerPublishVolume() and ControllerUnpublish() requests coming from the [Master controller server](#master-controller-server) and create/delete PMEM devices.
+This gRPC server is started by the PMEM-CSI driver running in _Node_ mode and implements the [ControllerPublishVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#controllerpublishvolume)  and [ControllerUnpublishVolume](https://github.com/container-storage-interface/spec/blob/master/spec.md#controllerunpublishvolume) methods of the [Controller service](https://github.com/container-storage-interface/spec/blob/master/spec.md#controller-service-rpc) interface defined by the CSI specification.
+It serves the ControllerPublishVolume() and ControllerUnpublish() requests coming from the [Master controller server](#master-controller-server) and creates/deletes persistent memory devices.

 #### Node Server